Hostage-takers claim bribe paid to release NZ pilot

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-The Foreign Minister has called claims a Papua New Guinea politician paid a bribe ahead of the release of kidnapped New Zealand pilot Phillip Mehrtens "a disgrace".
+The Foreign Minister has called claims a West Papuan politician paid a bribe ahead of the release of kidnapped New Zealand pilot Phillip Mehrtens "a disgrace".

 West Papua National Liberation Army spokesperson Sebby Sambom has now claimed the leader of the group that took Mehrtens hostage, Egianus Kogoya, was bribed with money by a local politician.